 Development of Java applications: The ibm i series as400 may be used as a development system thanks to its tightly integrated Java virtual engine and new IBM tools for creating commercial Java applications.

-Services for corporate groupware: It’s meant to swiftly offer a firm with sophisticated e-mail, project file sharing, whiteboards, and electronic collaboration, assuming Domino and Notes are integrated with the system.
+Services for corporate groupware: It’s meant to swiftly offer a firm sophisticated e-mail, project file sharing, whiteboards, and electronic collaboration, assuming Domino and Notes are integrated with the system.

 Take a Look inside the IBMi (AS400)

 Despite its user-friendliness, IBM I has a sophisticated internal design.
 Hardware, software, security, a database, and other components are all incorporated within it.
-The ibm i series as400, now known as IBM Power, is a sophisticated, one-of-a-kind machine that is incredibly versatile and capable of incorporating new technology.
+The IBM i series as400, now known as IBM Power, is a sophisticated, one-of-a-kind machine that is incredibly versatile and capable of incorporating new technology.
 The IBM I am built with software and hardware that are kept distinct so that changes in one do not influence the other.

 The IBM I file system is an integrated file system (IFS).
 This means that data saved on AS400 may be accessed by applications developed on other file systems such as PC, UNIX, and so on.